josschavezf/josschavezf/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Ph.D.
-Graduate focused on bioinformatics and software development.
+bio: I'm a Postdoctoral Fellow focused on bioinformatics and software development.

 interests:
 - Bioinformatics
-- Genomics
+- Spatial transcriptomics
 - R Programming
 - Teaching
 - Community